smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 That's 13 tracks spanning 18 years.
 The distribution is pretty even; they're as down with the fakeness today as they've always been.

-Of all the forms of the word "fake," the verb form definitely has the widest range.
+Of all the forms of the word "fake," this verb form definitely has the widest range.
 It can be used to build yourself up,{{% margin-note side %}}Pantera, "Goddamn Electric"; Thrice, "Betrayal Is a Symptom"; The Offspring, "Come out Swinging"{{% /margin-note %}} tear yourself down,{{% margin-note side %}}Chevelle, "Don't Fake This"; Papa Roach, "The Enemy"; Feeder, "Shatter"{{% /margin-note %}} criticize a friend,{{% margin-note side %}}The Offspring, "(Can't Get My) Head Around You"; Black Rebel Motorcycle Club, "Lien on Your Dreams"{{% /margin-note %}} criticize yourself,{{% margin-note side %}}Stone Sour, "Socio"; Breaking Benjamin, "Phase"; Fuel, "Hemorrhage (In My Hands)"{{% /margin-note %}} criticize society,{{% margin-note side %}}Our Lady Peace, "Superman's Dead"; Lagwagon, "Automatic"; Thrice, "Motion Isn't Meaning"{{% /margin-note %}} or destroy a relationship.{{% margin-note side %}}SR-71, "Goodbye"; Motion City Soundtrack, "When You're Around"; Sum 41, "Crazy Amanda Bunkface"; The Offspring, "Vultures"; Atreyu, "Our Sick Story"; Puddle of Mudd, "Blood on the Table"{{% /margin-note %}}

-Now, I consider myself to be a reasonably intelligent person, but there are some bands that I've never been able to figure out.
-Sevendust is a big one:

-> Slip and give a **fake**
-> <footer>Sevendust, &ldquo;Suffer&rdquo;</footer>

-Or:

-> You can't **fake** everything that reminds you how you feel \
-> Time will tell what's inside you
-> <footer>Sevendust, &ldquo;Follow&rdquo;</footer>

-That whole song reads like some kind of Zen koan.
+Fundamentally each of these usages is based around some kind of lie.
+From living in a society of ignorant sheep, to suffering through a romantic relationship or parasitic sort of friendship, all the way down to an argument with your own (more than likely clinically depressed) self, the fakeness represents tension.
+Very few of these songs could be described as even remotely cheerful; it's more, "I'm screwed up, you're screwed up, everything's screwed up, tune 'em down to drop C&sharp;."

+For fake-filled songs that have nothing to do with metal or metal-adjacent genres, I might recommend "I Wanna Have Your Babies" by Natasha Bedingfield, "6 in the Morning" by D12, "Hot Like Fire" by Jessica Simpson, or "No Diggity" by Blackstreet.
+Or "From Chaos" by 311, "I Know I Know I Know" by Tegan and Sara, "Crumble" by Dinosaur Jr., or "Womanizer" by Britney Spears.
+Every damn one of these has some kind of fake behavior.

+(Or "Complicated" by Avril Lavigne, "Explode" by Nelly Furtado, "Drop It Like It's Hot" by Snoop Dogg, "But It's Better If You Do" by Panic! at the Disco, or...)

 ## "You're a phony, you know we figured you out, fake!"